ritikakh/SQL-Queries-Examples/README.md

 where c.discountpercent > '10';

-//Query to select top 3 users who booked the villas between 1st Jan to 31st December
+//Finding the names of top three users who have had the highest amount of deposit during 2013.
 select * from
 (select sum(r.deposit) total, u.user_name_firstname
 from villauser u